jimbuck/desktop-with-blazor-2019/slides/slides/03-intro-to-blazor/00-title.md

 Note:

+- Raise hand if:
+  - used ASP.NET MVC?
-- Who's heard of Blazor?
+  - heard of Blazor?
-- Who's used Blazor?
+  - used Blazor?